 The Society maintains a defined contribution plan (the "Plan") for all eligible lay employees, including the Organization's staff.
-Under the Plan, the Organization contributes 5% of eligible salaries and also matches employee contributions to the Plan up to 4%.
+Under the Plan, the Organization contributes 5% of eligible employees' salaries and also matches employee contributions to the Plan up to 4%.
 It is the opinion of the Plan's legal counsel that as a Church Plan, this Plan is exempt from the requirements of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Pension expense for this plan recognized in the accompanying financial statements, relating to the Organization's staff, amounted to \$227,244 and \$221,970 for the years ended December 31, 2011 and 2010, respectively.
+Pension expense for this plan recognized on the accompanying financial statements, relating to the Organization's staff, amounted to \$234,007 and \$227,244 for the years ended December 31, 2012 and 2011, respectively.